 As President and CEO, Mr. MacEwen is subject to shareholding guidelines for our executive officers, and also holds PSUs, RSUs, and options.
-See page 34 and the "Executive Compensation Tables" starting on page 55 for more details.
+See page 31 for "Share Ownership Guidelines" and the "Executive Compensation Tables" starting on page 51 for more details.

-The attendance figures in each nominee's profile show the number of Board and committee meetings the nominee attended in 2023 out of the number of meetings that were held while the nominee was a member.
+The attendance figures in each nominee's profile show the number of Board and committee meetings the nominee attended in 2024 out of the number of meetings that were held while the nominee was a member.
 The Board has set a minimum meeting attendance guideline of 75%.
 Non-compliance with this guideline by a director is one of the factors considered in his or her individual performance evaluation at the end of the year.